corda/corda-docs-portal/content/en/docs/corda-enterprise/4.6/node-operations-upgrading-os-to-ent.md

 - os
 - ent
 title: Upgrading a Corda OS node to Corda Enterprise
+aliases: /docs/corda-enterprise/4.6/node/operating/node-operations-upgrading-os-to-ent.html
-weight: 9
+weight: 60
 ---

-# Upgrading a Corda (open source) Node to Corda Enterprise
+# Upgrading a Corda OS Node to Corda Enterprise

 A Corda (open source) node can be upgraded to Corda Enterprise.
 If the same database is to be reused, the most complicated steps are ensuring custom CorDapps contain